maths/stack-web/website_files/WebsiteDocs/WebsiteUpdates.md

 ### Uploading your changes to your personal repository

-The process of getting the changes saved in your local computer into your repository is composed of two stages: committing the changes and pushing the commits to your repository.
-It is good practice to commit small number of changes at a time and provide a short description.
+The process of getting the changes saved in your local computer into your online repository (on github) is composed of two stages:

+1. committing the changes and
+2. pushing the commits to your repository.

+A commit saves the state of one or more files in the git repository in an indentifiable way.
+It is good practice to commit a small number of changes, preferably on a single topic, at a time and provide a short description.
 This helps reviewers understand the purpose of your changes.
-You can push commits as you create them or all together at the end; these will be outlined separately in GitHub.
+You can push commits as you create them or all together at the end.
+Each commit will be outlined separately in GitHub.

 When you save changes to a file or create a new file, a number will appear in the Source Control icon on the side bar: <img style="display: inline-block;" class="img-in-line-short" src="/img/docs/vscode_source_control_sidebar_icon.png" alt="VSCode Source Control sidebar icon">.
 The number represents the number of files changed.
 Click on the Source Control icon to commit and push your changes as follows: